 They are rich in fibre and help to improve overall blood circulation in the body.

 Cherries are known to reduce blood sugar and boost insulin.
 But this should only be in limited consumption.

 This fruit is rich in its antioxidant content.
 It also reduces the risk of heart disease.
 It helps lower the chances of hardening of the arteries.

-Important Tip: Always consume any of the above mentioned fruit at least 1-1.5 hours post-meals.
+Important Tip: Always consume any of the above-mentioned fruit at least 1-1.5 hours post-meals.
 Eating fruits, preferably in the morning, is also advisable.
 It is also a good option to choose whole fruits rather than fruit juices.
+Follow these fruits for diabetics to avoid maintaining diabetes.
 Apart from keeping a check on your diet, it is essential to regularly monitor your blood glucose levels.
 Take the help of a smartphone glucometer for the same.